Designedfor kids1

 Touch image for larger view

-Xatmep is easy to swallow
+Xatmep® is simple to swallow

-Xatmep is easy to get
+Xatmep® is simple to get

 Available for as little as $5 for commercially insured patients, with no cards, no coupons, and no calls required*